OFS/opae-sdk/doc/src/fpga_api/prog_guide/readme.md

 is either `FPGA_DEVICE` or `FPGA_ACCELERATOR`.
 An `FPGA_DEVICE` object is corresponding to a physical FPGA device.
 Only `FPGA_DEVICE` objects can invoke management function.
 `FPGA_ACCELERATOR` represents an instance of an AFU.
-* `fpga_token`: An opaque type to represent a resource known to but not necessarily owned by the calling process.
+* `fpga_token`: An opaque type to represent a resource known to, but not necessarily owned by, the calling process.
 The calling process must own a resource before it can invoke functions of the resource.
 * `fpga_handle`: An opaque type to represent a resource owned by the calling process.
 API functions `fpgaOpen()` and `fpgaClose()` (see [below](#functions))